 All of our modern languages staff are native or bilingual speakers from countries such as France, Belgium, Germany, Italy, Brazil, Spain and Cuba and the UK.
 As well as developing your language skills, they can share their expertise in professional translation, interpreting, subtitling, film, art, business and culture.

 At Essex, you find the world in one place.
-We are ranked 15th in the world for the most international student community in the THE World University Rankings (2017).
+We are top 20 for the most international student community in the THE World University Rankings 2018.

 We offer opportunities to immerse yourself in international culture on campus, as well as improve your language skills.